 You know what, when I went in January, I didn’t even double check if that was the best time to go.

-I just assumed the mirror reflection is always there.
-But it is not.
-It is there only after the rain, obviously. 🙂
+I just assumed the mirror reflection was always there.
+But it’s not.
+It’s there only after it rains, obviously. 🙂

-When it is not raining you will get to see a wide terrain with beautiful, intricate dry salt shapes, so this place is beautiful all year round!
+When it is not raining you will get to see the wide terrain with beautiful, intricate dry salt shapes, so this place is beautiful all year round!

 The best time to go really depends on your preference of what you want to see.
 Most people say it is best to go from May to November when the weather is mild, but keep in mind that the Bolivian salt flat plains will be dry.

 The wet season is from January to April.
 The rain will make that beautiful mirror effect, an unbelievable image of infinity.

-I went in January and even if most of the salt flats Uyuni were dry, we found a place that allowed us to see the reflections.
+I went in January and even if most of the salt flats in Uyuni were dry, we found a place that allowed us to see the reflections.
 So I had a 2 in 1 experience!

 But honestly, any time of the year is truly spectacular.
 Any month you choose, whether it’s July or December, you will not regret your choice!

-3. How Many Days In Bolivia Salt Flats Are Enough?
+3. How Many Days In the Bolivia Salt Flats Are Enough?

-While it is possible to do a 1-day tour, 3-4 day tours that head deeper in the Altiplano are more popular (and recommended!).
+While it is possible to do a 1-day tour, 3-4 day tours that head deeper into the Altiplano are more popular (and recommended!).

 What I particularly don’t like about the 1-day tour is that you don’t see this surreal place at sunset and you also don’t get to explore its other magnificent parts other than the salt plains– such as the flamingos, volcanos, hot springs and more!

-I took a 3-day Bolivia salt flats tour, which is basically a 2-day tour as you finish at 8.30 AM in the last day (but you will wake up at 5 AM).
+I took a 3-day Bolivia salt flats tour, which is basically a 2-day tour as you finish at 8:30 AM on the last day (but you will wake up at 5:00 AM).